YXD-Projects/MCP-Tools-Ranking/README.md

 ﻿# MCP-Tools-Ranking

 # Overview
-This project consists of an mcp client connected to Docker's MCP Gateway, and a ranking service that uses sentence-transformers and FAISS to tool descriptions based on their relevance to a query.
+This project consists of an MCP client connected to Docker’s MCP Gateway, and a ranking service that uses Sentence-Transformers and FAISS to rank and filter tool descriptions based on their relevance to an incoming query.
+It addresses the problem of context-window overload, where too many tool schemas fill the LLM’s context window.
+By pre-filtering and returning only the most relevant tools, it reduces token usage, improves accuracy, and speeds up tool selection.

 # Prerequisites
 - Python 3.11 or higher